TEECOD3/sidehustle-capstone-project-group14/README.md

 - Frontend Mentor - Faruq Abdul Azeez

 ## Acknowledgments
--The entire Group 14 team for working together and productively to make sure everyone did their part.
+- The entire Group 14 team for working together and productively to make sure everyone did their part.
--Lord-sarcastic for taking us through an introductory Git course.
+- Lord-sarcastic for taking us through an introductory Git course.